-Social manipulators may manipulate events in a way that makes them appear to be innocent, but not necessarily in a way that makes them appear uninvolved.
-They may be able to paint themselves as the victim or the hero in the narrative they’ve created, garnering positive attention for themselves while their target or targets suffer.
+Social manipulators may also manipulate events in a way that makes them appear to be innocent, but not necessarily in a way that makes them appear uninvolved.
+They may be able to paint themselves as a victim or the hero in the narrative they’ve created, garnering positive attention for themselves while their target suffers.

-For bullies who fear that another person is going to surpass them in some way, social manipulation can be an effective way of maintaining the top spot while knocking down someone who might challenge them.
+For bullies who fear that another person is going to surpass them in some way, social manipulation can be an effective way of maintaining the top spot while cutting down someone who might be positioned to challenge them.

-Social manipulation is also a learned behavior.
-Bullies who use these tactics have often seen it used by others:
+Bullies who use these tactics have often seen it used by others including:

 - Parents or other adults

-They see these bullying tactics achieve results, so they try them out themselves.
+They see that these bullying tactics achieve results, so they try them themselves.

 How Social Bullying Affects Victims

 Because social manipulation relies on underhanded tactics and relational maneuvering, people outside the social group where the manipulation is happening (like parents or school officials) often don’t recognize it, even if it’s happening right in front of them.
 This type of bullying is subtle, and it can be dismissed or minimized, obscuring the signs that the victim is bullied.
 But even when it’s nearly undetectable, bullying hurts the victim and they may experience: